 There’s no doubt about it, organ donation saves lives.
 But what’s involved in becoming a donor?
 What organs are needed most, and what are the risks in donating to a friend or family member?
 Our handy guide will help you make one of life’s most important decisions.

 - Should I donate my organs after death?

 - How important is organ donation?

 - Which organs are most-commonly transplanted?

-- Are you eligible to be an organ donor?
+- Am I eligible to be a living organ donor?

 - Organ donation FAQs

 Our doctors and nurses rely on organ donors to help save or improve the lives of thousands of people, every year.

 According to the NHS Blood and Transplant Annual Activity Report, there are around 6,000 people currently waiting for a transplant.
 Without the generosity of donors, these people simply can’t be helped.
 The stats speak for themselves: